Thank you for your interest in Morrison Academy.

-All Morrison teachers are certified in the subject areas that they are teaching and more than half hold Master’s or Doctoral degrees.
-All of our homeroom and core subject teachers are from North America.
+All Morrison teachers are certified in the subject areas that they are teaching and around half hold Master’s or Doctoral degrees.
 In addition, all of our teachers identify themselves as Protestant and have signed an agreement with our Statement of Faith.

 Are all of your courses taught in English?